21 Ocean circulation

 \[ \begin{align} a &\coloneqq \frac{1}{E}\int_0^{2\pi}\int_0^\infty\cos\left(\theta\right)N\left(k,\theta\right)dkd\theta,\nonumber\\ b &\coloneqq \frac{1}{E}\int_0^{2\pi}\int_0^\infty\sin\left(\theta\right)N\left(k,\theta\right)dkd\theta. \end{align} \]

-For the mean wavelength $L_m$ applies
+For the mean wavelength $L_m$, one has

 \[ \begin{align} L_m = \newoverline{\left(\frac{2\pi}{k}\right)} = 2\pi\newoverline{k^{-1}}. \end{align} \]